Eyuel763/BE_Capstone_Project/budget_tracker/budget_tracker/README.md

 ## Introduction

 The Personal Budget Tracker API is a Django REST Framework backend designed to help users manage their finances effectively.
-It provides endpoints for user authentication, wallet management, transaction tracking, and category management.
+It provides endpoints for user authentication, wallet management, transaction tracking, category management, and budget tracking.
 This API is built to support a web-based application that allows users to monitor their income and expenses, and achieve better financial planning.

 ## Features